-10. For the past two weeks or so, my feet have become so swollen that I am currently unable to walk normally.
+- 10. For the past two weeks or so, my feet have become so swollen that I am currently unable to walk normally.
 This swelling starts at my knees all the way to my feet.
-I also continue to feel like my body is hot, and like I have tingling and numbress all over my body.
+I also continue to feel like my body is hot, and like I have tingling and numbness all over my body.
 I requested to see the doctor again on April 9th, and the medical staff said they would do an x-ray.
 I told them that I hadn't injured myself and that these were symptoms of my diabetes.
 I believe they drew my blood then, and the day after I saw medical staff, they told me I am pre-diabetic and gave me Metformin.
 But the pain and swelling in my feet didn't go away, so I asked to see the doctor again on April 15th.
 Instead, they took me for xrays.
-I haven't gotten results from the x-rays.

-12 11.
-Since I came to Yuba, I have also been diagnosed with hypertension.
+I haven't gotten results from the x-rays. - Since I came to Yuba, I have also been diagnosed with hypertension.
 This was first discovered about two weeks ago, when they took my blood pressure and it was over 160.
 Since then, across a number of tests, it hasn't gone below 160.
 Medical staff have told me this means I have high blood pressure.
 I remember a recent reading of my blood pressure was 163, and I am having trouble breathing.
 Sometime around April 12th I began taking medication for hypertension.
-On the morning of 13 14 15 16 April 18, my blood pressure was taken again and it was 185.
+On the morning of April 18, my blood pressure was taken again and it was 185.
 They took it again and it was 176.
-Medical 17 staff gave me a pill that they said would help bring my blood pressure down.
-They said it was related t 18 19 my swollen feet.
+Medically staff gave me a pill that they said would help bring my blood pressure down.
+They said it was related t my swollen feet.
 Later in the afternoon, they took my blood pressure again, and it had gone up to 190.
 I'm really scared.
-I was feeling a lot of pressure in my chest, and I'm worried I'm going to have a hear 20 attack.
+I was feeling a lot of pressure in my chest, and I'm worried I'm going to have a hear attack.
 My feet are still swollen.
 I don't understand how, when I came to Yuba I had no symptoms and I was feeling healthy, and now five months later, I have high blood pressure and so much pain.

 12. When they take my blood pressure, I see them taking another person's blood pressure right before me, and then they don't clean the cuff, and take my blood pressure.
-And that's directly on 21 22 make me very congested.
+And that's directly on - my skin. - 13.
+I also have allergies and take medication for that.
+At times, my allergies make it difficult to breathe, cause me to sneeze, give me a very runny nose, cause a very thick mucus in my sinuses, or make me very congested.
 I have been taking allergy medication at Yuba since around the middle of April, but it hasn't helped yet.
-I also suffer from recurring frequent headaches and sometimes 3 migraines, due to an injury from when I was physically assaulted in El Salvador.
-The headaches get 4 very bad at times and it's really difficult.
-I have been given ibuprofen and Tylenol at Yuba, but neither 5 help with the pain.
+I also suffer from recurring frequent headaches and sometimes migraines, due to an injury from when I was physically assaulted in El Salvador.
+The headaches get very bad at times and it's really difficult.
+I have been given ibuprofen and Tylenol at Yuba, but neither help with the pain.
 All the noise here inside make it worse.
-I spend a lot of time lying down to try to 6 relax but the pain doesn't go away.
+I spend a lot of time lying down to try to relax but the pain doesn't go away.